trefx/5s-crate/0.4-DRAFT/index.md

 ## Media type and profiles

-When transferring a Trusted Workflow Run Crate using HTTP, implementations SHOULD use the following HTTP headers for content-type and profile:
+When transferring a Five Safes RO-Crate using HTTP, implementations SHOULD use the following HTTP headers for content-type and profile:

 ```http
 GET http://example.com/crates/42.zip HTTP/1.1